 - Semi-elemental formulas – Semi-elemental formulas contain shorter proteins which are less likely to activate an immune response.
 They are used in severe cases of Crohn’s disease in which malabsorption may occur.

-- Elemental formulas – Elemental EN is amino acid-based and is used in cases of severe malabsorption, in cases where there may be impairment of the gastrointestinal tract, or if a person has a milk protein allergy.
+- Elemental formulas – Elemental EN is amino acid-based.
+It is used in cases of severe malabsorption.
+It is also used in cases where there may be impairment of the gastrointestinal tract, or if a person has a milk protein allergy.

 A recent review demonstrated that there was no difference in remission rates or side effects between polymeric, semi-elemental and elemental EN formulas.